The 20 Best Apraxia Doctors Near Me in Maryland, US

 Offers Telehealth

-Lawrence Whicker is a Neurologist in Greenbelt, Maryland.
+Lawrence Whicker is a Neurologist practicing medicine in Greenbelt, Maryland.
 Dr. Whicker is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-His top areas of expertise are Autosomal Dominant Partial Epilepsy with Auditory Features, Memory Loss, Seizures, and Peripheral Neuropathy.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Dominant Partial Epilepsy with Auditory Features, Memory Loss, Seizures, and Peripheral Neuropathy.

 Experienced in Apraxia